Seditious conspiracy: Far-right groups

-Seditious conspiracy charges have been brought several times, for the most part unsuccessfully, against far-right groups, including white nationalists and followers of the Patriot movement, whose adherents espouse a belief that the federal government is illegitimate.

-In 1940 the government arrested seventeen members of the Christian Front, followers of fascistic broadcaster Father Charles Coughlin.
+Seditious conspiracy charges have been brought several times against far-right groups.
+In 1940, the government arrested seventeen members of the Christian Front, followers of fascistic broadcaster Father Charles Coughlin.
 All of the charges ended in dismissal or acquittal.
-In the Fort Smith sedition trial, Louis Beam and nine other white supremacists were indicted for the activities of The Order and The Covenant, The Sword, and the Arm of the Lord.
+Edwin Walker, a former Army Major General, was arrested for seditious conspiracy and insurrection in 1962 after he incited a segregationist riot to prevent the admission of black student James Meredith at the University of Mississippi; the charges were dismissed.
+In the 1987 Fort Smith sedition trial, Louis Beam and nine other white supremacists were indicted for the activities of The Order and The Covenant, The Sword, and the Arm of the Lord.
 All ten defendants and four other defendants indicted for different crimes were acquitted in April 1988 after a two-month trial.
-In 2010, nine members of Hutaree were charged.
-They were acquitted due to the prosecution's overreliance on circumstantial evidence.

 In 2010 the United States Department of Justice attempted to prosecute the Christian nationalist Hutaree militia of Lenawee County, Michigan, for seditious conspiracy.
 Judge Victoria A. Roberts of the United States District Court for the Eastern District of Michigan ordered the seditious conspiracy charges to be dismissed under First Amendment grounds.